"The mind is the only place civilization hasn't colonized."

 In October 2025 Richard S. Frazier published Secrets of the Manuscript: The Revenant Key, his debut novel.
 In February 2026 he followed it with Spiral.
 On July 14, 2026 he releases Five Women, a literary fiction work inspired by Prince's Five Women and Donny Hathaway's Someday We'll All Be Free.

 On August 21, 2026, RichFraz releases DEPMG Presents: Lost in the Mind of R.S.
-Frazier — eleven tracks of Neo-Soul Noir written, produced, and vocally arranged entirely by one man.
+Frazier — thirteen tracks of Neo-Soul Noir written, produced, and vocally arranged entirely by one man.
 His third album.
 His first R&B project.
 The return of the voice he found in seventh grade and put down in 2007.

 "The mind is the only place civilization hasn't colonized." — R.S.
 Frazier